PaddlePaddle/Paddle/doc/design/dist_refactor/distribution_arch2.md

    - worker store pod info to etcd, so
    - the graph can commicate with each other by graph_ID.

+##

 ## Architect graph
 <div style="align: center">
 <img src="src/arch2.png" width="700" align=center/>
 </div>

+- foreground job: when client exits the jobs will be killed.
+- background job: client's death doesn't affect the job.

 ## Peudo code of users
 ```